visheshism/quotes_api/readme.md

 # Quotes API Documentation

 ## Introduction
-This API serves as the backend for TodoApp.
-It provides functionality to manage todo items.
+This API serves as the backend for managing inspirational quotes within TodoApp.
+It provides endpoints for retrieving random quotes, managing categories, and creating new quotes.

 ## Tech Used
 - Express.js
-- JsonWebToken (JWT)
+- MongoDB

 ## Installation
 To install the necessary dependencies, run the following command: